Logo of Window Rank

 Well Size and Construction Requirements

 The Illinois code sets specific dimensions for egress window wells.
-The well must provide a minimum horizontal projection (depth) of 36 inches from the foundation wall, and the total area of the well must be at least 9 square feet2 3.
+The well must provide a minimum horizontal projection (depth) of 36 inches from the foundation wall, and the total area of the well must be at least 9 square feet 3.
 This spacious area gives a person room to maneuver and allows for easier rescue access.

 Wells are typically constructed from corrugated metal, plastic, or concrete retaining wall blocks.
 They must be structurally sound to prevent collapse and are often required to have a drain at the bottom connected to the foundation drainage system to prevent water accumulation.